SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 Oversharing workspaces might lead to **security risks, administration difficulty, and a challenge managing access control**.

 The Private Workspaces Shared with Everyone is **a tenant-wide policy and can be automated without task delegation**.
-That means no tasks are created to resolve this policy, and no emails are sent to collaborators.
+This means that Syskit Point **detects a vulnerability in a workspace** based on the applied policy, but it does not create tasks or send any emails to collaborators.

 By default, the Private Workspaces Shared with Everyone policy is set to **Resolve Manually**, which means the vulnerability is flagged on the Security and Compliance Dashboard, where manual actions can be taken to resolve it.

 If the policy is set to **Resolve Automatically**, Syskit Point **automatically resolves the vulnerability** by removing access granted to Everyone, Everyone except external users, and All users groups.

-The private workspaces shared with everyone **are still detected** as a part of the Security and Compliance checks feature. **This means that Syskit Point detects a vulnerability in a workspace** based on the applied policy, but it does not create tasks or send any emails to collaborators.

 The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.